Russwater RPG Ruleset

 They gain 1 additional Ability per level except 5, 11 & 17 where PC gets Extra Attack

-If a player asks to have an ability that is initially inappropriate for their current level, suggest they can have a version of the ability that can grow and improve as they progress in level.
+If a player asks to have an ability that is initially inappropriate for their current level or the scenario, suggest they can have a version of the ability that is similar but initially less powerful that can grow into what they are asking for and maybe even more as they progress in level at the table.

 Spells and Abilities cost power level squared HP to activate, and PC rolls a d20 to assess their level of success.